-Bartels, Unequal Democracy, Postscript.
+Bartels, Unequal Democracy, Postscript, pages 365-366.
 (Not included in 1st edition; available on Blackboard.)

 Atkinson, A. B., and Thomas Piketty.
 2007.
 Top Incomes Over the Twentieth Century.
 Oxford University Press.
+Skim chapters 1 and 2.
+You can skip the mathematical notation and explanation in the text.

 Emmanuel Saez, "Striking it Richer: The Evolution of Top Incomes in the United States" Available at https://eml.berkeley.edu/~saez/saez-UStopincomes-2018.pdf.
+Skim the first few pages and focus primarily on pages 5 onwards.